MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/dts-announcements.md

 ## Incident: DTS API failures impacting extension users

 We're investigating an issue that causes intermittent API failures across DTS endpoints.
-This is an active incident which impacts the usability of the DTS extensions.
+This is an active incident that impacts the usability of the DTS extensions.
 Contact dtssup@microsoft.com if you require immediate support.

 ## DTS will stop supporting Dynamics AX 2012 by March 31, 2023